seanCodes/ember-css-modules-less/README.md

 ## Credits

 This addon is basically a clone of [ember-css-modules-sass](https://github.com/dfreeman/ember-css-modules-sass) by @dfreeman, but for modified for Less.
+Thanks to him for figuring this out first!